Use cases and usage guidelines

 • Components that require more complex server-side code to render a section of a web page.

-• Components that load data from other sources, such as an API, and render it server side.
+• Components that load data from other sources, such as an API, and render it server-side.

-• Interactive components that render both HTML and JSON end points and that interact with other services client-side.
+• Interactive components that render both HTML and JSON endpoints and that interact with other services client-side.
 For example, a carousel slideshow or a video player.

 • Components that package up some useful features and are deployed to other third-party websites.
+For example, a course finder component was added to a portal not built on the Squiz DXP.

 General limitations